 9. Simply bungling the rules.
 If you’re going to chastise people for not following the rules, you should know those rules yourself and be able to explain them clearly.
 You may dislike singular they, for instance, but you should know that it’s not a case of subject-predicate disagreement, as the author of this list claims—it’s an issue of pronoun-antecedent agreement, which is not the same thing.
 This list says that “‘less’ is reserved for hypothetical quantities”, but this isn’t true either; it’s reserved for noncount nouns, singular count nouns, and plural count nouns that aren’t generally thought of as discrete entities.
 Use of less has nothing to do with being hypothetical.
 And this one says that punctuation always goes inside quotation marks.
 In most American styles, it’s only commas and periods that always go inside.
 Colons, semicolons, and dashes always go outside, and question marks and exclamation marks only go inside sometimes.

 10. Saying that good grammar leads to good communication.
 Contrary to popular belief, bad grammar (even using the broad definition that includes usage, spelling, and punctuation) is not usually an impediment to communication.
-A sentence like Ain’t nobody got time for that is quite intelligible, even though it violates several rules of Standard English.
+A sentence like Ain’t nobody got time for that is quite intelligible, even though it violates several rules of Standard English (and, as a commenter notes, it’s perfectly grammatical in African American Vernacular English).
 The grammar and usage of nonstandard varieties of English are often radically different from Standard English, but different does not mean worse or less able to communicate.
 The biggest differences between Standard English and all its nonstandard varieties are that the former has been codified and that it is used in all registers, from casual conversation to formal writing.
 Many of the rules that these lists propagate are really more about signaling to the grammatical elite that you’re one of them—not that this is a bad thing, of course, but let’s not mistake it for something it’s not.
 In fact, claims about improving communication are often just a cover for the real purpose of these lists, which is . . .

 11. Using grammar to put people down.
 This post sympathizes with someone who worries about being crucified by the grammar police and then says a few paragraphs later, “All hail the grammar police!”
 In other words, we like being able to crucify those who make mistakes.
 Then there are the put-downs about people’s education (“You’d think everyone learned this rule in fourth grade”) and more outright insults (“5 Grammar Mistakes that Make You Sound Like a Chimp”).
 After all, what’s the point in signaling that you’re one of the grammatical elite if you can’t take a few potshots at the ignorant masses?